The train to Prague whirled us full tilt in the direction of the western edge of the Slavic world.

 “Well, never say never, eh?”
 I tried to reassure, patting her arm.

-“I can’t” she snapped.
+“I can’t,” she snapped.
 “I have buried it.
 Yes, I have buried the trombone.
 In my garden.
 I can never go back to the trombone…”

-We got off the tram at Sparta Prague’s small scrappy football stadium and crossed the white crunchy park to its edge where, falling away underneath, Prague stretched massively and fantastically in front of us.
+Here now in Prague, in the frozen morning, Passepartout and I got off the tram at Sparta Prague’s small scrappy football stadium and crossed the white crunchy park to its edge where, falling away underneath, Prague stretched massively and fantastically in front of us.